Donny Hathaway: Early life

-Hathaway, the son of Drusella Huntley, was born into an Black American family in Chicago, Illinois, and was raised by his grandmother, Martha Pitts, also known as Martha Crumwell, in the Carr Square housing project of St. Louis, Missouri.
+Hathaway, the son of Drusella Huntley, was born into a Black American family in Chicago, Illinois, and was raised by his grandmother, Martha Pitts, also known as Martha Crumwell, in the Carr Square housing project of St. Louis, Missouri.
 Hathaway began singing in the church choir with his grandmother, a professional gospel singer, at the age of three, and studying piano.
 He graduated from Vashon High School in 1963.
 Hathaway then studied music on a fine arts scholarship at Howard University in Washington, D.C., where he met his roommate and drummer Ric Powell, who ultimately launched Donny's musical career as a member of "The Ric Powell Trio".
 At Howard, he was also a member of the Alpha Phi Alpha fraternity, but during 1967, just before completing a degree, Donny and Ric left Howard after receiving job offers in the music business with the likes of Curtis Mayfield's Curtom Records in Chicago.